In Exercises 9–16, use the Poisson distribution to find the indic... | Channels for Pearson+

 1

 Step 1: Understand the Poisson distribution.
-The Poisson distribution is used to model the number of events (e.g., births) occurring in a fixed interval of time or space, given the events occur independently and at a constant average rate.
+The Poisson distribution is used to model the probability of a given number of events occurring in a fixed interval of time or space, given a known average rate of occurrence (λ).
+The formula for the Poisson probability is P(X = k) = (λ^k * e^(-λ)) / k!, where k is the number of events, λ is the average rate, and e is the base of the natural logarithm (approximately 2.718).

-Step 2: Identify the total number of events and the time interval.
-In this problem, there are 5942 births over 365 days.
+Step 2: Calculate the average number of births per day (λ).
+Since there were 5942 births in 365 days, divide the total number of births by the number of days to find the daily average: λ = 5942 / 365.

 Verified video answer for a similar problem: